-The Justice Center has established by a preponderance of evidence that the Subject committed the abuse or neglect alleged in the substantiated report.
-The category level of abuse or neglect that such act or acts constitute is a category level 4.
+The Justice Center has established by a preponderance of evidence that the Subject engaged in prohibited behavior, as alleged in the substantiated report.
+The behavior which the Subject engaged in constitutes neglect.
+The Category of the affirmed substantiated neglect that such act constitutes is Category 2.